fabiagam/fashion-live/README.md

 npm run build
 ```

-## Step 2: Install REST client extension  to vscode or installand launch Postman
+## Step 2: Install REST client extension on vscode or install and launch Postman
-### 1) Launch and test API endpoints on postman or Thunder Client (https://www.thunderclient.io/)
+### 1) Launch and test API endpoints on Postman  (https://postman.co) or Thunder Client (https://www.thunderclient.io/)

 ```
 Ensure you launch postman on your machine and enter the required endpoints for manual testing